obriencj/python-brine/README.md

 ```

-## Unit tests
+## Unit testing

-I tried for 100% code coverage from tests, and at the time of this
+I've setup [travis-ci] and [coveralls.io] for this project, so tests
-writing I've achieved it.
-That said, my test cases are pretty ugly and
+are run automatically, and coverage is computed then.
+However, if
-commingled.
-You can run the tests via
+you'd like to run the tests manually, simply invoke them via

 ```bash
 python setup.py test
 ```

-I've determined code coverage by use of [coverage.py], invoked as
+You may check code coverage by use of [coverage.py], invoked as

 ```bash
 # generates coverage data in .coverage